-Sure, Italy has some spectacular scenery, art, and maybe just a bit of interesting history, but let’s face it.
-Whenever we thought of Italy, the first thing that came to mind was the food.
+Sure, Italy has some spectacular scenery, art, and maybe just a bit of interesting history, but let’s face it. the first thing that came to our minds was the food from Italy.
 The Italians are known for so many delicious cuisine – the pasta, pizza, parmesan, balsamic vinegars, and of course the oven braised beef.
 All of it had us licking our chops several days before getting into the country, and we were never disappointed.

 If gluttony is a sin, then God has never been to Italy.
 Fact.